frederic-perez/AmE-dictionary/data/idioms.md

 __a cut below__ Of lower quality than or inferior to someone or something else, especially that of the expected norm. _This waiter is really a cut below what I would expect from this restaurant._
 __a different ball game__
 __a dime a dozen__ Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
+__a disaster waiting to happen__
 __a drop in the bucket__ :two: A very small amount when compared to something else.
-__a falling out__ A severe quarrel or disagreement, especially one that leads to a temporary or permanent end of a relationship.
+__a falling out__ :two: A severe quarrel or disagreement, especially one that leads to a temporary or permanent end of a relationship. _I haven’t spoken to my brother for nearly three years because of a falling-out we had over our late father’s estate._
 __a far cry from (something)__ [:sound: far cry from]
 __a fig leaf__ Something used to hide an embarrassing or shameful problem.
 In the Bible, Adam and Eve used fig leaves to conceal their genitals after they became ashamed of their nakedness. _Gary used humor as a fig leaf to conceal the fact that he was struggling with depression._ _Seeking a “big leaf.”_
 __a fine line__ A very narrow division between two deceptively similar things, one of which is worse than the other. _As a new parent, you learn that there’s a fine line between looking out for your child’s welfare and being overprotective._